Aliases for ABCC8 Gene

 Previous GeneCards Identifiers for ABCC8 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MRP subfamily which is involved in multi-drug resistance.
 This protein functions as a modulator of ATP-sensitive potassium channels and insulin release.
-Mutations and deficiencies in this protein have been observed in patients with hyperinsulinemic hypoglycemia of infancy, an autosomal recessive disorder of unregulated and high insulin secretion.
+Mutations in the ABCC8 gene and deficiencies in the encoded protein have been observed in patients with hyperinsulinemic hypoglycemia of infancy, an autosomal recessive disorder of unregulated and high insulin secretion.
 Mutations have also been associated with non-insulin-dependent diabetes mellitus type II, an autosomal dominant disease of defective insulin secretion.
-Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Dec 2013]
+Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Jul 2020]

 GeneCards Summary for ABCC8 Gene

 ABCC8 (ATP Binding Cassette Subfamily C Member 8) is a Protein Coding gene.
 Diseases associated with ABCC8 include Hyperinsulinemic Hypoglycemia, Familial, 1 and Diabetes Mellitus, Transient Neonatal, 2.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Integration of energy metabolism.
+Among its related pathways are Type II diabetes mellitus and Antiarrhythmic Pathway, Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCC9.

 UniProtKB/Swiss-Prot Summary for ABCC8 Gene